basselalsayed/basselalsayed/README.md

   Unknowingly, I first started debugging around age 10.
 Running cracked games was often a multi-step process
 </P>
 <p>
 While at Brooks Holdings was involved with large, high net worth projects.
 I’ve shown to be a creative problem solver who prefers to help his colleagues in order to better the progress of the overall firm.
-I have been thrown into many situations that required expertise I was lacking and still consistently came out successful, this versatility proved beneficial throughout the makers bootcamp.
+I have been thrown into many situations that required experience I was lacking and still consistently came out successful, this versatility proved beneficial throughout the makers bootcamp.

 I decided to switch careers after almost three years at my previous role when I felt the learning had plateued and daily monotony started to creep in.
 I thrive in environments with constant challenge and I thouroughly enjoy having found an industry where I can combine my love of tech with creative problem solving on a daily basis.
 </p>